hover and click over individual sculpture photographs to enlarge

 B.S.C. helped launch post-WW II road racing in America.
 Together with Yale classmates Sam and Miles Collier, they formed the Auto Racing Club of America, that would later evolve into the SCCA (Sports Car Club of America).

-Cunningham bought many race cars, including from Ferrari, Maserati, OSCA, Abarth, Siata, Corvette, Cooper, Jaguar, Healey, Lotus, MG, Aston Martin, Lister, Mercedes, and Porsche.
+Cunningham bought and raced many cars, including from Ferrari, Maserati, OSCA, Abarth, Siata, Corvette, Cooper, Jaguar, Healey, Lotus, MG, Aston Martin, Lister, Mercedes, and Porsche.
 When offered entries into the 1950 Le Mans, Briggs bought the enterprise making Fordillacs — mating 1949-50 Ford chassis to Cadillac’s overhead valve V8s.
 When the ACO demurred on the Fordillacs, instead Cunningham took a pair of 1950 Cadillacs chassis to Le Mans.
 That event made him a household name in both America and France.

 He returned to Le Mans for five more years (1951-55) with cars of his own design and construction, typically powered by Chrysler Hemi V8s.
 These Cunningham-Chryslers did extremely well, with numerous Top 5 finishes, but came up short of Le Mans overall victory against the disc-brake equipped Jaguars and exotic V12 Ferraris.